 It was already praised for its medicinal properties in Antiquity.
 Lavender essence was also used to maintain the body.
-His first name; “Lavandula” is then synonymous with body care, cleansing.
+His first name; “Lavandula” is then synonymous with body care and cleansing.
 This plant which particularly appeals to the aristocracy will gradually become popular thanks to cosmetics.
 It distilled in quantity from the 16th century and gave birth to luxury perfumery from the 19th century.

 Lavender and lavandin